Skip to content

 Defamation: Concept, Modalities and Penalties (Arts.
 205-216 CP)

 The offences against honour regulated in Arts.
 205 to 216 CP protect the legal interest of personal dignity in its double dimension: subjective honour (the person's own self-esteem) and objective honour (social consideration, fame, reputation).
 The Criminal Code distinguishes two main figures: calumny of Art.
-205, consisting of the imputation of a crime made with knowledge of its falsity or reckless contempt for the truth, and insult of Art.
+205, consisting of the attribution of a crime made with knowledge of its falsity or reckless contempt for the truth, and insult of Art.
 208, comprising any action or expression damaging another person's dignity by undermining their fame or attacking their own esteem.
 Minor insults were decriminalised by the 2015 Criminal Code reform, redirected to the civil route, except when exercised in the field of gender or domestic violence.
 Supreme Court and Constitutional Court case-law has consolidated a doctrinal body on the border with freedom of expression.

 The penalties are graduated according to the entity of the wrong.
 Calumny with publicity (Art.
 206 CP) —disseminated in media, social media, press or any broad dissemination medium— is sanctioned with 6 months to 2 years prison or 12 to 24 months' fine.
 Calumny without publicity is punished with 6 to 12 months' fine.
 Serious insult with publicity carries 6 to 14 months' fine; without publicity, 3 to 7 months.
 Insults and calumnies directed at the Crown, the Cortes Generales, the Government or the Armed Forces (Arts.
 490, 496, 504 CP) integrate specific types with aggravated penalties.
 Civil liability ex delicto covers the publication of the conviction at the convict's expense (Art.
 216 CP), the public rectification in conditions equivalent to the original dissemination, and compensation for moral damages that may reach significant figures according to case-law.

 The technical defense in honour offences is built on four consolidated axes.
 First, the exceptio veritatis of Art.
-207 CP: the accused of calumny shall be exempt from all penalty if they prove the criminal fact imputed; it is the classic and absolute defence, articulated through documentary, testimonial and expert evidence proving the truthfulness of the attributed offence.
+207 CP: the accused of calumny shall be exempt from all penalty if they prove the criminal act attributed; it is the classic and absolute defence, articulated through documentary, testimonial and expert evidence proving the truthfulness of the attributed offence.
 Second, the protection of freedom of expression and information of Art.
-20 of the Constitution: consolidated constitutional doctrine demands that criticism overcome the "double test" of truthfulness (truthful information although ultimately inaccurate when reasonable professional criteria were applied) and public relevance of the matter; public officials and notorious figures must tolerate greater criticism than private individuals.
+20 of the Constitution: consolidated constitutional doctrine demands that criticism overcome the "double test" of truthfulness (truthful information although ultimately inaccurate when reasonable professional criteria were applied) and public relevance of the matter; public officials and public figures must tolerate greater criticism than private individuals.
 Third, the absence of animus injuriandi: when the expression responds to animus narrandi (informing), criticandi (criticising), defendendi (defending) or jocandi (humour) without specific purpose to offend, intent fails.
 Fourth, the retraction prior to trial of Art.
 215.3 CP as a highly qualified mitigator, which may reach exemption from penalty if conciliation with the offended party concurs.

 Crimes Against Honour in Spain: Defamation, Slander and Insult — Defence Guide